Exhaust smoke and coolant diagnostic guide

 5. Check oil and coolant condition

-Milky oil or oily coolant can suggest internal contamination.
+Milky oil or oily coolant can suggest internal contamination, although not every head gasket fault shows this.

 6. Look for external leaks

-Not all white steam is from the exhaust; coolant can steam on hot parts outside the engine.
+Not all steam is from the exhaust.
+Coolant can also steam on hot exhaust or engine parts.

 How garages usually diagnose coolant-related white smoke